-Looks: The aloe plant is an attractive succulent.
+Looks: The aloe vera plant is an attractive succulent.
 It is stemless and has thick, fleshy leaves fanning out from the plant's central stem.
 The leaves are green and can be beautifully marked.
 Leaf margins are serrated with soft, delicate teeth.

 Care: Easy on the irrigation!
 This plant is harder to kill than to keep alive, but kill it you will if you overwater or let it stand very long in wet soil.
 Keep your aloe in indirect sunlight in a container with excellent drainage.

-Looks: Holy basil or tulsi has the same, leafy appeal as culinary basil, with bright rounded leaves and tiny, colorful flowers on slender, upright stalks.
+Looks: Holy basil, or tulsi, has the same, leafy appeal as culinary basil, with bright rounded leaves and tiny, colorful flowers on slender, upright stalks.
 It has a spicy, refreshing fragrance.

 Benefits: This herb is revered in Indian mythology in Hinduism for its spiritual characteristics and it is thought to have a healing effect.
 As a houseplant, it is said to clear the home of negative energy and attract positive vibrations to the environment.
 It emits oxygen and absorbs harmful gases almost all day long.
-As a medicinal herb, it is said to have antibacterial, anti-fungal and anti-inflammatory properties.
+As a medicinal herb, it is said to have antibacterial, anti-fungal, and anti-inflammatory properties.

 Care: Place your holy basil houseplant in a bright spot that gets lots of sun.
 Like regular basil, it needs well-draining soil and regular irrigation.